 Love the look of this Christmas table?
 We have plenty more Christmas table decorations over in our full feature.

-3. Or display fairy lights as a table centrepiece
+6. Or display fairy lights in a glass jar as a table centrepiece

 Copper wiring adds a lovely warmth to a string of festive fairy lights – perfect for warming up a room visually.
 Hang yours up or make a display with them in a jar or vase.
 Light4fun even make a jar of fairy lights (opens in new tab) all ready for you to just pop on the table or on a windowsill.